-The Intervention list on the right corresponds to all of the tags underneath the "Intervention" root tag
+The Intervention list on the right corresponds to all of the tags underneath the "Intervention" root tag down menu instead of the "Interventions" tags

 Intervention tags can easily be changed.
 For example, by simply opening the Interventions tab and clicking "Implants", all tags under "Implants" are now Interventions for your Extraction.